 “And is that how you think the world should be?”
 Gyrax asks.
 He isn’t judging; he’s genuinely curious.

 “Perhaps.”
 Lucky flips a dagger up in the air, letting it twist and whirl before snatching the hilt.
 “But I disagree.
 I do not think the world is transactional, not at its heart, anyway; I am of the belief that abundance abounds.”

 “In others’ purses,” Ren mutters.
 He doesn’t bother to look over.

-“Maybe there’s a better way,” Gyrax vemtures.
-“Maybe it’s right there waiting for us, on the other side of our imagination.
-Maybe all we have to do is let it in.”
+“Maybe there’s a better way,” Gyrax ventures.
+“Maybe it’s waiting for us on the other side of our imaginations.”

-“Perhaps.”
 Gyrax smiles.
-“But I happen to enjoy imagination and dream.
-They grace my mind with inspiration.
-As for my eyes…” The Wolven shrugs.
+“Then I cede to my doom, for I enjoy my dreams far too much to set them aside.
+As for my eyes…” He shrugs.
 “What my eyes can’t see, my nose will smell.
 What my nose can’t smell, my ears will hear.”

-Ren snorts.
-“So because of your faith, you empty the pockets of needy folk, and line your own with their blood and sweat?”
+Ren spits in disgust.
+“So because of your faith, you steal from the pockets of needy folk and line your own with their blood and sweat.”

 Ren falls silent.
-His disgust for Lucky is a palpable thing.
+His contempt for Lucky is a palpable thing.

 “I somewhat agree, but I believe your perspective is incomplete,” Gyrax says.

 Elier dismisses him with a contemptuous wave.
 “Dreamer.”